jbro129/android-modding/ModdingTools/ModdingTools.md

 [apktoolAndroid](https://github.com/vfishv/apktoolAndroid) by vfishv : Apktool on Android.

 [ApktoolFX](https://github.com/oscar0812/ApktoolFX) by oscar0812 : A GUI for Apktool to make reverse engineering of android apps a breeze.

-[AutoAPKTool](https://github.com/TheArmKing/AutoAPKTool) by TheArmKing : A bash based script that helps you decompile, recompile, signs apks.

 [raung](https://github.com/skylot/raung) by skylot : Assembler/disassembler for java bytecode.